LaneCommunityCollege/aspects_monit/README.md

 Set to `True` if you want to use this role.

 ## aspects_monit_executable_name
-The name of the monit excutable.
+The name of the monit executable.

 Default is `monit`.
 Only change this if you really need to.